edespino/cloudberry-site/docs/sql-stmts/index.md

 ## Protocol

-- [CREATE PROTOCOL](./create-protocol.md) - Registers a custom data access protocol that can be specified when defining a Cloudberry Database external table.
+- [CREATE PROTOCOL](./create-protocol.md) - Registers a custom data access protocol that can be specified when defining a Apache Cloudberry external table.
 - [ALTER PROTOCOL](./alter-protocol.md) - Changes the definition of a protocol.
 - [DROP PROTOCOL](./drop-protocol.md) - Removes a data access protocol from a database.